 (Assistant Director/ Dance Instructor)

 Sarah has danced her whole life at NFAD under Harry Pretch and Karissa Despres.
 She was one of the original NOFO Competition Team members in 2009 and has danced with and coordinated the team ever since.
 Throughout her competitive dance career she has attended multiple dance competitions winning high scoring awards, attended three national dance competitions and has been selected for the national dance team each year.
 In 2015, she won a scholarship from Fierce Dance Challenge and a performing arts scholarship from Southold Music Boosters.
 As well as dancing competitively, Sarah danced at Madison Square Garden, LI Duck’s Games, and attended SOCAPA Performing Arts Camp in NYC.
 She also is the Dance Coach for the Southold Boy’s Varsity Soccer Team and developed a dance training program specifically for athletes.
 Sarah graduated summa cum laude from SUNY Purchase College with a B.A. in Arts Management and Entrepreneurship with a concentration in dance.
-Since returning home from college she continues teaching dance to all age groups in all styles and is so excited to be back at NFAD.
+Since returning home from college she continues teaching dance to all age groups in all styles.

 Jennifer has been dancing most of her life.
 She has attended many competitions in which she has received 1st place and Gold Medal awards.
 In 1999, she received 1st place overall high score for all the solos ages 18 and over.
 She has been involved in many shows including Spectrum, Dance Celebration and Mastic/Shirley Talent Showcase.
 Jennifer has studied courses for the Royal Academy Dance and received “distinction”, the highest score possible, on their exams.
 Jennifer was chosen as 1 of 20 core dancers, to perform on a show called “JamTV”.
 Throughout her career she has performed at the Condado Hotel & Casino in San Juan, Puerto Rico; and was spotlighted with 2 couples for the Broadway play “Forever Tango.”
 She has choreographed for Dance Celebration and for many other productions across Long Island.
 Jennifer has also attended the Virginia State Ballroom Championships and took 1st place and was a member of Swing Dance Long Island.
 Jennifer’s passion to dance reflects in her students performance.
 Jennifer is Coordinating Director for Community Events at the Moriches Dance Studio.